Elimaea (katydid)

 Elimaea is a large genus within Tettigoniidae, the bush cricket or katydid family.
 Species in this genus are found in India, southern China, Indo-China and Malesia.

 The genus was erected in 1874 by Swedish entomologist Carl Stål (1833–1878) in his Recensio Orthopterorum.
-With over 130 described species, it is the most speciose and widespread genus within the tribe Elimaeini (subfamily Phaneropterinae).
+With over 130 described species, it is a widespread genus; now placed in the tribe Ducetiini, (previously Elimaeini in the subfamily Phaneropterinae).

 Species

 This genus has nine subgenera and one species group: